 How to Revive Limp Vegetables

 - Celery – cut the bottom off the celery and place in a glass of water for 30 minutes or until crisp.
 Depending on how thirsty your celery is, you may need to add more water.
 Cut celery can be placed in a bowl of water until crisp.

-- Carrots – cut a little off the bottom of the carrot and place upright in a glass of water until crisp.
+- Carrots – cut a little off the bottom of the carrot (not stem end) and place upright in a glass of water until crisp.
 For cut carrots, place them in a bowl of water.

 - Whole lettuce – if the roots are intact, you can place the whole thing in a bowl of water.
 However, I find it much better to cut the roots off and just place the leaves in the water.

 - Salad leaves – place leaves in a bowl of water.

 - Potatoes – peel and place in a bowl of water.